Does Your Tooth Always Hurt at Night? These Might Be the Reasons Why

 Why does my tooth hurt when I lie down?

-What if pain wakes me up suddenly?
+What if sudden pain wakes me up at night?

 Can a cavity cause tooth pain only at night?